2024 Super Bowl is set, with the Kansas City Chiefs to face the San Francisco 49ers

 San Francisco kicked a field goal on its first possession of the third quarter to make it a two-score game.
 An improbable catch by Brandon Aiyuk on a deep ball that bounced off a defender's facemask set San Francisco up with a first and goal at the five yard line on their next drive.
 The Niners then went on to score 27 unanswered points, with a three-yard Elijah Mitchell touchdown run making it 34-24 with 3:02 to play.

-Detroit also helped San Francisco's comeback efforts by failing to convert two fourth downs while in field goal range.
+Detroit also helped San Francisco's comeback efforts by failing to convert on two fourth downs while in field goal range in the second half.
+When asked about the decision to go for it after the game, Lions head coach Dan Campbell said, "I just felt really good about us converting and getting our momentum and not letting them play long ball."

+"They were bleeding the clock out, that's what they do, and I wanted to get the upper hand back," Campbell said.
+"It's easy hindsight, and I get it, I get that.
+I don't regret those decisions.
+And that's hard.
+It's hard because we didn't come through.
+It wasn't able to work out.
+But I don't ...
+And I understand the scrutiny I'll get.
+That's part of the gig, man...
+It just didn't work out."

 The Lions pulled back within three with 56 seconds to go, but failed to recover the ensuing onside kick.
 San Francisco was then able to bleed out the rest of the clock.